 6. Grand Prix Museum.
 A bit farther north, you’ll find colorful Formula 3 cars and memorabilia, as well as Macau’s Wine Museum next door.

 7. Cotai Strip.
 Fast and furious in its own right, Cotai is constantly expanding.
-Despite a stream of incoming resort-cum-casino complexes, the Venetian remains the highlight with 2,000 slot machines and 550 gaming tables.
+Despite a stream of incoming resort-cum-casino complexes, the Venetian Macao remains the highlight, with 2,000-odd slot machines and more than 600 gaming tables.

-8. House of Dancing Water.
-Snag tickets to the city's most mesmerizing show, staged in the City of Dreams Complex.
+8. The House of Dancing Water.
+Snag tickets to the city’s most mesmerizing show, staged in City of Dreams.

-9. Robuchon au Dôme: If you hit the jackpot, head to this French dining room for an unforgettable meal—and price tag.
+9. Robuchon au Dôme.
+If you hit the jackpot, head to this French dining room for an unforgettable meal—and price tag to match.

-(option) 9.
-38 Lounge.
-Those ending the day with thinner wallets may opt for tapas and cocktails on the top floor of Altira hotel.
-Views are free.
+10. 38 Lounge.
+Even if you end up with a thinner wallet, you can still cap the day with tapas and cocktails on the top floor of the Altira Macau.
+The views are fabulous—and free.